Nikon 18mm f/2.8

 Ideal Uses: Perfect for use on FX digital and film.

-This Nikon 18mm f/2.8 AF-D lens is very rare because it has always been so expensive.
-Few people bought it when new.
-It cost over $1,000 in its day, and it wasn't much different in performance than the 20mm f/2.8 AF-D which did pretty much the same thing in a smaller, lighter, less tough package for less than half the price.
-The 20mm is available to this day, while the 18mm was discontinued in 2006 from lack of interest.
+This Nikon 18mm f/2.8 AF-D lens is very rare because it has always been an expensive professional lens.
+Few people bought it when new because it cost over $1,000 in its day, and it wasn't much different in performance than the 20mm f/2.8 AF-D which did pretty much the same thing in a smaller, lighter, plasticier package for less than half the price.
+The 20mm is still available new today, while this exotic professional 18mm was discontinued in 2006.

 This 18mm excels at being the widest possible Nikon autofocus lens in the smallest, toughest package.
-All the Nikon wide zooms are much bigger and heavier.
+All the Nikon wide zooms are much bigger and heavier, and the spectacular but plasticy 20mm f/1.8G is also bigger and heavier.

-This 18mm is expensive because it's a tough, pro lens and even uses an aspherical element, a first in its day along with the incomparable Nikon 28mm f/1.4 AF-D. The 28mm has a precision ground aspherical element, while this 18mm merely has a molded one.
+This 18mm is expensive because it's a tough, professional lens and even uses an aspherical element, a first in its day along with the incomparable Nikon 28mm f/1.4 AF-D. The 28mm has a precision ground aspherical element, while this 18mm has a molded one.

-Sadly, optical performance is nothing special, about the same as the 20mm AF.
-Unlike the less expensive 20mm, this 18mm comes in a nice fitted tubular case with an HB-8 hood.
+Unlike the less expensive 20/2.8, this 18mm comes in a nice fitted tubular case with an HB-8 hood.

 When using this 18mm AF lens, be sure to keep your fingers away from the focus ring, which turns anytime the camera attempts to autofocus.
 There is no way to disengage it.